Summary

 - the string representation of the old note we’re updatingnew_note

-- the string representation of the new note we want to update toappend_note
+- the string representation of the new note we want to update to

 , but with some minor